JonyKapash/Facebook-clone/README.md

 &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp;

-### Please make you have both Material-UI and FIREBASE installed if you run on your machine.
+### Please make you have both Material-UI installed if you run on your machine.

 #### MATERIAL-UI -  `npm install @material-ui/core` **or** `yarn add @material-ui/core`